Salary for a live-out Nanny

 Maternity Nurse

-Maternity nurse usually works for 24 hours, 6 days per week and stay with the family for about up to 12 weeks.
-Maternity nurse supports the mother and the baby for the first weeks.
-Maternity nurse earns between £180– £250 gross per day, please note that maternity nurses are self-employed and are responsible for their own tax and national insurance contributions.
+Maternity nurses typically work 24 hours a day, six days a week, staying with the family for up to 12 weeks.
+They offer crucial support to both the mother and the baby during the early weeks.
+Maternity nurses earn between £180 and £250 gross per day.
+It’s important to note that maternity nurses are self-employed and responsible for their own tax and national insurance contributions.

 Au Pair